kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 While rollout, the cluster administrator could configure the feature with `enforcement: [Warn, Audit]` or similar, and wait until being comfortable to switch the enforcement level to `Deny`.
 In this way it will minimize the effect on the running workloads.

+Note that if the request was in while the feature is off, when the feature is turned back on, the validation policy might prevent it from editing if validation rules applied.

 ###### What specific metrics should inform a rollback?

 <!--